nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Note about format of `DATE`:**<br>
 * The format of `DATE` must be `yyyy-MM-DD`.
 For example, `2022-02-20` represents 20 February 2022.
+* If the `DATE` entered by user is in the future will be not allowed.

 </div>